 - Entrances: Forest Road, Winns Terrace x2, Winns Avenue, Brettenham Road, Aveling Park Road, Cazenove Road and Bedford Road x2

 - Tube/train: Walthamstow Central (overground train and Victoria line) 15 minutes walk, half mile

 - Bus: 123, 34, 97, 215, 275, 357 all run nearby

 - Bicycle: There are cycle racks near the Forest Road Gate, tennis courts, Winns Avenue Gate, play area and basketball courts.
 Their locations are marked on maps that can be found at every gate

 - Car: There is a Pay & Display car park next to the main park entrance on Forest Road.
 It's accessed from Bedford Road (off Forest Road).There is one disabled bay.
-There are further disabled bays just inside the Forest Road entrance, near the William Morris Gallery.
+There are further disabled bays just inside the Forest Road entrance, near the William Morris Gallery (please contact the Gallery in advance if you'd like to use these 020 8496 4390).
 Some of the streets surrounding the park have Controlled Parking Zones (CPZs)

 - Toilets Available during cafe opening hours, includes accessible toilet and baby change.
 In the Aveling Centre

 - Play area A range of equipment for all ages and abilities, includes sandpit